ttlarson7/CS361PartnerMicroservice/README.md

 }

-To handle the reponse, you can assign it to a variable like so: const pythonResponse = await axios.post('http://localhost:5000/process', example);
+To handle the reponse, you can assign it to a variable like so:

+"""const pythonResponse = await axios.post('http://localhost:5000/process', example);"""

 This will let you handle the the response data.